andrearcaina/WizGallery/README.md

    - The images processed need to be actual photos taken in Wizard101
 3. `Photo showcase for users`: Allows users to check out their own photos that they uploaded
    - This is the main reason for the second point
-4. `Cloud or Remote Database`: Benefits outweigh the disadvantages (even time!!)
-   - This can easily allow `CI/CD` implementation

 <hr>